NCHRA:Does Behavior-based Interviewing Still Work?

 Traditional behavior-based interviewing techniques may no longer yield useful or authentic information.
 In today’s market, do you want your interviewers to be thorough in their probing or simply ask assigned predictable questions?

-Jim Kennedy is founder and CEO of Management Team Consultants Inc., a training company headquartered in San Rafael.
+Jim Kennedy is founder and advisor of Interview EDGE®, a training company headquartered in San Rafael.
 A frequent speaker, Jim presented this topic at the NCHRA Annual Conference & Trade Show.

 Reprinted with permission from the the HR Bulletin from the Northern California Human Resources Association (NCHRA).